-R3.
-Each Transmission Owner, Generator Owner, and Distribution Provider shall provide to each Transmission Owner, Generator Owner, and Distribution Provider connected to the same Interconnecting Element: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Long-term Planning]

-3.1.
-Details for any proposed change or addition listed below; either at an existing or new Facility associated with the Interconnecting Element; or at other Facilities when the proposed change modifies the conditions used in the coordination of Protection Systems associated with the Interconnecting Element(s).
+- R3.
+Each Transmission Owner, Generator Owner, and Distribution Provider shall provide to each Transmission Owner, Generator Owner, and Distribution Provider connected to the same Interconnecting Element: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Long-term Planning] - 3.1.
+Details for any proposed change or addition listed below; either at an existing or new Facility associated with the Interconnecting Element; or at other Facilities when the proposed change modifies the conditions used in the coordination of Protection Systems associated with the Interconnecting Element(s). - New installation, replacement with different types, or modification of protective relays or protective function settings, communication systems, current transformer ratios and voltage transformer ratios - Changes to a transmission system Element that alter any sequence or mutual coupling impedance - Changes to generator unit(s) that result in a change in impedance - Changes to the generator step-up transformer(s) that result in a change in impedance

-- New installation, replacement with different types, or modification of protective relays or protective function settings, communication systems, current transformer ratios and voltage transformer ratios - Changes to a transmission system Element that alter any sequence or mutual coupling impedance - Changes to generator unit(s) that result in a change in impedance - Changes to the generator step-up transformer(s) that result in a change in impedance - 3.2.
-Requested information related to the coordination of Protection Systems associated with an Interconnecting Element, within 30-90 calendar days of receiving a request or according to an agreed-upon schedule. - 3.3.
-Within 30 calendar days of making the change, dDetails of permanent change(s) made to Protection Systems associated with the Interconnecting Element during Misoperation investigations, commissioning, maintenance activities, or emergency replacements made due to failures of Protection System components, within 90 calendar days of making the change(s).Search on "change" - M5.
-Acceptable evidence for Requirement R3, Part 3.1 may include, but is not limited to, documentation (hard copy or electronic file formats) demonstrating that a summary of the future project or technical specifications of the proposed changes (e.g., project schedule, protective relaying scheme types and settings) as identified in the bulleted list, was provided to each responsible entity connected to the same Interconnecting Element.
-Note: In cases where a single group performs an overall coordination study for a given Interconnecting Element; a single document that describes the information listed in Requirement R3, Parts 3.1 and 3.3 below is sufficient for use by all entities. - M6.
-Acceptable evidence for Requirement R3, Part 3.2 is dated documentation (hard copy or electronic file formats) demonstrating the requested information was provided according to the agreed-upon schedule, or within 30-90 calendar days of receiving a request, absent such an agreement. - M7.
-Acceptable evidence for Requirement R3, Part 3.3 is dated documentation (hard copy or electronic file formats) demonstrating the information pertinent to the permanent changes made was provided within 30-90 calendar days of making the change(s).-
+- 3.2.
+Requested information related to the coordination of Protection Systems associated with an Interconnecting Element, within 30 calendar days of receiving a request or according to an agreed-upon schedule. - 3.3.
+Within 30 calendar days of making the change, details of permanent changes made to Protection Systems associated with the Interconnecting Element during Misoperation investigations, commissioning, maintenance activities, or emergency replacements made due to failures of Protection System components. - M5.
+Acceptable evidence for Requirement R3, Part 3.1 may include, but is not limited to, documentation (hard copy or electronic file formats) demonstrating that a summary of the future project or technical specifications of the proposed changes (e.g., project schedule, protective relaying scheme types and settings) as identified in the bulleted list, was provided to each responsible entity connected to the same Interconnecting Element. - M6.
+Acceptable evidence for Requirement R3, Part 3.2 is dated documentation (hard copy or electronic file formats) demonstrating the requested information was provided according to the agreed-upon schedule, or within 30 calendar days absent such an agreement. - M7.
+Acceptable evidence for Requirement R3, Part 3.3 is dated documentation (hard copy or electronic file formats) demonstrating the information pertinent to the permanent changes made was provided within 30 calendar days.